 Guest Columns: If you have an interesting opinion about a coastal issue and can state it succinctly and persuasively, we’d like to share it with our readers.
 Well-written guest columns can sway hearts, change minds and perhaps even reshape public policy.

-Our Coast: As the name implies, this section contains stories that give readers insights into the N.C. coast — its people, places, history and culture, food and nature.
+Our Coast: As the name implies, this section contains stories that give readers insights into the North Carolina coast — its people, places, history and culture, food and nature.

-News and Features: This is the bread and butter of CRO, making up the bulk of the content.
+News and Features: This is our bread and butter, making up the bulk of the content.
 We’re looking for strong, well-researched, nonfiction storytelling about coastal environmental and conservation issues, topical events and features on virtually any aspect of our coast’s natural history and its human history as it relates to the environment.
 Few subjects are taboo.
 Writers should look for ways to cast new light on established issues.
 We are more interested in showcasing environmental solutions than adding to the list of environmental problems.

 Science: We are always looking for stories that advance people’s understanding of the science that underlies most coastal environmental issues.
 These could be stories about new research into topical issue or that sheds new light on old problems.
 We also seek stories that explain the science behind threats to species or their habitats.
 While we don’t require that the writers of these stories be scientists, we do insist that these stories be well-researched, balanced and written in a clear, lively style.